jeipollack/SlackGlossaryBot/README.md

 # SlackGlossaryBot

-SlackGlossaryBot is a Python application that retrieves definitions for acronyms from a glossary stored in JSON or CSV format.
-It provides a simple command-line interface to look up acronym definitions.
+The Slack Glossary Bot is a helpful tool designed to provide quick access to acronym definitions within your Slack workspace.
+Integrated seamlessly into your Slack environment, this bot responds to the `/glossary <acronym or terms>` command, allowing users to instantly retrieve the meaning of any acronym without leaving their conversation.

 ## Installation